Charter for the MTC Uniformity Committee

 Uniformity Committee membership is voluntary and inclusive.
 Because any compact, sovereignty, or associate state is welcome to participate, a quorum for purposes of the committee is simply the states that are present at any meeting.
 All state employees present during a meeting are welcome to participate and can offer motions or amendments.

-The Uniformity Committee may request volunteers, including members of the public, to take on specific projects in an informal work group.
-There is generally no restriction on state membership or participation in the decisions made by such groups, and these groups will strive to reach decisions by consensus of those present and participating.
-Work group meetings or calls take places at times and intervals determined by the participants but are still subject to the MTC’s notice requirement and Public Participation Policy.
+The Uniformity Committee may establish work groups and request volunteers, including, if appropriate, members of the public who may participate as official members, to take on specific projects and report back to the committee.
+As with the committee itself, there is generally no restriction on state membership or participation in the decisions made by such work groups, and these groups will strive to reach decisions by consensus of those present and participating.
+Work group meetings or calls take place at times and intervals determined by the participants and are subject to the MTC’s notice requirement and Public Participation Policy.

-Official committee decisions are made by motion, with no need for a second.
-Motions may be offered by any committee member.
-The Chair has the option to limit who may vote on a motion when it affects some member states and not others.
-Each state is entitled to a single vote.
+Official committee, standing subcommittee, or work group decisions are made by motion, with no need for a second.
+Motions may be offered by any member.
+A member may indicate that they are not eligible to vote on a motion, or the chair has the option to determine who is eligible, including members of the public who are official members of a work group, when, for example, the matter does not affect that particular state or public member.
+Each state is entitled to a single vote and members from that state may indicate who will vote for that state.
 Eligible voters may vote yes, no, or abstain.
 A motion passes when a majority of eligible voters vote in favor.
 For example, assume 15 people are present and eligible to vote.
 A vote of 8 yes, 3 abstain, and 4 no means the motion passes.
 A vote of 7 yes, 4 abstain, and 4 no means the motion does not pass.
 No voting by proxy is allowed.